Chromium String usage

-In the Chromium code base, we use std::string and string16.
-WebKit uses WTF::string instead, which is patterned on std::string, but is a slightly different class (see the webkit docs for their guidelines, we’ll only talk about chromium here).
+Types of Strings In the Chromium code base, we use std::string and std::u16string.
+Blink uses WTF::String instead, which is patterned on std::string, but is a slightly different class (see the docs for their guidelines, we’ll only talk about Chromium here).
 We also have a StringPiece class, which is basically a pointer to a string that is owned elsewhere with a length of how many characters from the other string form this “token”.
 Finally, there is also WebCString and WebString, which is used by the webkit glue layer.
 String Encodings We use a variety of encodings in the code base.
 UTF-8 is most common, but we also use ASCII and UTF-16.

-- UTF-8 is an encoding where most all characters are one or more bytes (up to 6) in length.
-Each byte will indicate whether another byte follows.
+- UTF-8 is an encoding where characters are one or more bytes (up to 6) in length.
+Each byte indicates whether another byte follows.
 All ASCII characters are UTF-8 characters, so code that works correctly with UTF-8 will handle ASCII.

 - Use std::string from the C++ standard library for normal use with strings